Information about academy admissions and the role of the Department for Education (DfE).

 Academy admission appeals

 Any applicant refused a place at a maintained school or an academy has a right of appeal to an independent appeal panel established by the admission authority for that school.
 Admission authorities must publish their appeals timetable on their website by 28 February 2019.

 Information about admission appeals can be found on GOV.UK.

 Academy admission appeals complaints

-Education Funding Agency (EFA) receives any complaint made by an applicant about the way admissions appeals are carried out at academies, free schools, university technical colleges and studio schools.
+Education and Skills Funding Agency (ESFA) receives any complaint made by an applicant about the way admissions appeals are carried out at academies, free schools, university technical colleges and studio schools.

-We have also produced a factsheet to help parents understand the types of admission appeals complaints the EFA can investigate.
+We have also produced a factsheet to help parents understand the types of admission appeals complaints the ESFA can investigate.
 We ask that clerks include a copy of the factsheet (or a link) with the panel’s decision letter.